Skip to main content

 The three signals that mean something is really wrong

-A dub is only really stuck — and only then is action needed — if you see one of these:
+A dub is only really stuck — and only then is action needed — if you see one of these three signals:

 1. Red "Input Error" / "Error" badge — the problem is your source file, and you can fix it yourself.
-Common causes: no audio track, no video track, no detectable speech, the upload didn't complete, or not enough minutes.
 There's no retry button — fix the source and create a new dub.
 See Input error.

 2. "Processing… takes longer than expected" (or "Updating… takes longer than expected" after edits) — despite the wording, this is an internal error only our team can fix. → Contact support (below).